sanjeevs/dvcs/README.md

 ## Git For RTL Designers (Git for Agile Hardware design?)

+### Traditional Version Control System
+  * Traditionally hardware design repositories are modelled as a single monolithic central repository with a single main trunk.
+  * Creating branches is slow and generally frowned upon.
+  * Tagging is light weight and used for sharing code.

+  This works well with the older waterflow model but not with the current agile model.

 ### Waterflow Model
   * Sequential
   * Each stage finishes before the next one can start.